 It is important to note that combining medications used for SUD with anxiety treatment medications can have serious adverse effects.
 Common benzodiazepines include Xanax, Valium, Klonopin among others.

-Co-Occurring Disorders in MAT
+Co-Occurring Disorders in MOUD

 Co-occurring disorders may include any combination of two or more substance use disorders and mental disorders identified in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5-TR).